(Also see our Alarms page)

 - Appliances must be maintained regularly (refer to manufacturer’s instructions).
 Again with gas this means finding a Gas Safe Registered installer qualified to work on that appliance.

-- Ensure adequate ventilation so the emissions have enough oxygen to produce CO2 NOT CO.
+- Ensure adequate ventilation so there is enough oxygen at the flame to produce CO2 not CO.